theatlantic/django-cropduster/README.md

 )
 ```

-Define CROPDUSTER_UPLOAD_PATH in settings to set the upload_to attribute for file uploads.
-Otherwise defaults to MEDIA_ROOT.

 Then, run syncdb and/or a South migration to create the database tables.

 You can create the set of image sizes for use with your app in the Django